-I.N.
-Network USA is part of a global organization committed to connecting Christian nationals in order to more effectively minister the gospel around the world.
+International Needs is a global organization committed to connecting Christian nationals in order to more effectively minister the gospel around the world.
 Our mission is centered on the belief that when local churches and leaders are empowered with resources, they will bring the gospel alive in their communities in a more cost-effective way than sending missionaries overseas.

-I.N.
-Network works in partnership with international partners, organizations, and local governing bodies to establish hope and sustainability in communities in the developing world.
+International Needs works in partnership with international partners, organizations, and local governing bodies to establish hope and sustainability in communities in the developing world.
 We empower men and women of faith with the funding and tools they need to lead their communities toward a future of hope.
 Our country directors work closely with each community, identifying their core needs while also establishing trust with local officials and tribal leaders.
-Through these relationships, I.N.
-Network is able to establish lasting community programs, church partnerships, and child sponsorship programs that ensure a bright future for thousands of families each year.
+Through these relationships, IN is able to establish lasting community programs, church partnerships, and child sponsorship programs that ensure a bright future for thousands of families each year.

-I.N.
-Network International brings hope and healing to over 36 countries.
+International Needs brings hope and healing to over 36 countries.
 Our USA office currently works in 17 countries.
 Our ministry stretches from the slums in growing cities and remote villages in rural communities of Asia, Africa, Central-Eastern Europe, and Latin America.
 View a list of our current country partners.

 If your church is interested in partnering with a ministry in the developing world, please contact us and a representative from our office will contact you about your partnership opportunities.
 Partner today.